makeralchemy/add-numbers/README.md

-    widthOffset            integer of the number of pixels from the right edge to offet the number. progName =             string to be used as the program name in debug messages printDebugMessages =   boolean indicating whether to display debug messages
+    widthOffset            integer of the number of pixels from the right edge to offet the number. progName =             string to be used as the program name in debug messages printDebugMessages =   boolean indicating whether to display debug messages prefixFileNum          boolean if true the file name will be preceeded with the file number; if false the file name will be appended with the file number
 #### Examples
 Create a new image by adding the number 5 to *testimage.jpg* in the current directory.
 The new file will be called *testimage-005.jpg* and will be stored in the same directory as *testimage.jpg*.
 Offset the number by 35 pixels from the top and 35 pixels from the right.
 Number files are in the current directory.

     import addnumber
     errCode, errMessage = addnumber.addNumberToImage('testimage.jpg', 5, '', 35, 35)

+Create a new image by adding the number 5 to *testimage.jpg* in the current directory.
+The new file will be called *005-testimage.jpg* and will be stored in the same directory as *testimage.jpg*.
+Offset the number by 35 pixels from the top and 35 pixels from the right.
+Number files are in the current directory.

+    import addnumber
+    errCode, errMessage = addnumber.addNumberToImage('testimage.jpg', 5, '', 35, 35, prefixFileNum = True)

 Create a new image by adding the number 8 to *testimage.jpg* in the directory */path/to/my/project*.
 The new file will be called *testimage-005.jpg* and will be stored in the same directory as *testimage.jpg*.
 Offset the number by 35 pixels from the top and 35 pixels from the right.
 Number files are in the current directory.